Silver Spring Traffic Lawyer

 Traffic violations come in a variety of forms, and some are considered criminal charges.
 Most violations only result in a ticket, but unfortunately, pleading guilty to a ticket can result in high insurance rates and difficulty finding insurance in the future even for simple charges such as running a stop sign or speeding less than 15 miles-per-hour above the speed limit.
 This is especially true if a person has received multiple tickets in the past or is arrested for a serious crime such as DUI.

 Criminal traffic charges, such as DUI, vehicular manslaughter, driving a stolen vehicle, or reckless driving can result not only in a loss of driving privileges but extensive jail time as well.
 Such crimes endanger the general population, so they are harshly prosecuted by Maryland courts.
 As always, drivers with previous violations and criminal convictions will face longer sentences and stricter punishments.
+A Silver Spring attorney can better explain the type and levels of traffic violations in this state.

 Driving an Unregistered or Uninsured Vehicle